Stress Management Methods

 How do people deal with stressful situations?
 The passing of a loved one, loss from terrorist attacks, serious illness, work, and other events: all of these are examples of life experiences that are hard.
 People respond using a feeling of uncertainty and a flood of emotions to a situation.

 Nevertheless, people adapt to problems and scenarios.
 What permits them to do?
-It entails a continuous process which needs effort and time and engages people, resilience.
+It entails a continuous process that needs effort and time and engages people, resilience.

 Resilience is the means of changing well in the face of adversity, trauma, tragedy, risks, or sources, including relationship and family issues, health issues that are severe, or financial and workplace woes.
 This means “bouncing back” from challenging experiences.